AllenInstitute/deepinterpolation/README.rst

 * Scripting mode:

-In this mode you contruct a set of dictionaries of parameters and feed them to the training, inference or finetuning objects within a python script.
+In this mode you construct a set of dictionaries of parameters and feed them to the training, inference or finetuning objects within a python script.
 This mode is useful to iterate and improve your jobs.
 Example of this mode are provided in the *examples/* folder as cli_*.py files.

 * Command-line mode:

-In this mode, you save the dictionary into a json file and provide the path to this file as a paramter through the command line.
+In this mode, you save the dictionary into a json file and provide the path to this file as a parameter through the command line.
 This mode is useful for deploying your jobs at a larger scale.
 Typically your json file is mostly the same from job to job.
 Example of this mode are provided in the *examples/* folder as cli_*.sh and cli_*.json files.

 All parameters of the CLI are documented within the schema.
 To access the documentation, type down :